Alikhan-18/people-counting-with-aws-rekognition-Admin-Website/docs/deployment.md

 6. Select a key-pair that you have defined on Step 2.1 item 7.
 7. On the S3Bucket field past the bucket name obtained on the step 1.

+(Run the CDK stack that generates the RPI Image)
+(RPI setup the environment, execute bash script, run npm start)

 # Step 3: Lambda Function